-Monitoring Indicator MI20: H&S Reports - Sentinel Incidents
+Monitoring Indicator MI20: H&S Reports - High Potential Incidents

-Timberlands consider incidents that have the potential to kill or seriously harm sentinel, and we pay much higher attention to these through greater investigation and controls.
-The graph below shows the number of sentinel incidents since we commenced this initiative and also the frequency of sentinel incidents compared to volume harvested (a proxy for how busy we are).
-It is pleasing that the number of sentinels and frequency has decreased as controls and projects are implemented to address them.
-Sentinel frequency is per million hours.
+Timberlands consider incidents that have the potential to kill or seriously harm high potential, and we pay much higher attention to these through greater investigation and controls.
+High potential frequency is per million hours.